kimbring2/dmlab_ctf/README.md

 # Introduction
-Implementation of [Capture the Flag: the emergence of complex cooperative agents](https://deepmind.com/blog/article/capture-the-flag-science) of  DeepMind.
+Implementation of [Capture the Flag: the emergence of complex cooperative agents](https://deepmind.com/blog/article/capture-the-flag-science) of the DeepMind.
 I first describe how to set the DeepMind lab for running the Capture The Flag map.
 Next, I also add a way how to desing your own simple CTF map.
 Finally, I am going to train the agent for Capture the Flag game in 1 vs 1 case.
 The scale of network will be little small than original paper.
 However, you can know a basic knowleade how to build the agent for CTF game.

 # Version
 1. Python 3.8